Kasherpete/kasherpete/README.md

 Welcome to my page!
 I'm Keagan, an aspiring programmer currently in high school in Tennessee, US.
 I love learning new things and helping others along their paths in software development, and watching open-source projects grow.

+**What I do**

+I like building larger projects and APIs with Python, but I also really enjoy tinkering with IoT and embedded devices programming with C/C++.

 **Languages and tools**

 <code><img height="30" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png"></code>